King-Engineer-Programmer/Plant-Feature-Extraction-Using-NLP-and-Regex/README.md

 # Plant-Classification ( in progress)

-In this project I will use a k-nearest neighbors algorithm (k-NN) to associae plants with each other based on the dimension that are given.
-This is a full stack apllication where the model will be accessed via an API and the data will be stored in an Azure Database and connected to Tableau for analysis.
+In this project I am using regex and NLP to clean a webscraped flower database site and extract the features and colors for each plant.
+The colors and features from each plant can then be used to build a full stack application, where a KNN can be used and so that entering the features of a plant can then tell which plant you have.